GAIA-X4PLC-AAD/ontology-management-base/docs/PRECOMMIT_UPDATE_COMPLETE.md

 ## Summary

-Updated `.pre-commit-config.yaml` to reference scripts in their new location (`src/tools/utils/` instead of `src/utils/`) and verified that all referenced scripts work with the new folder structure.
+Updated `.pre-commit-config.yaml` to use the unified syntax validator module and verified that all referenced scripts work with the new folder structure.

 ---